JunoBench: A Benchmark Dataset of Crashes in Python Machine Learning Jupyter Notebooks: Methodology

-\paragraph*{Input dataset license} Most datasets permit research use.
-In four cases where the original datasets (all numeric) are under a private or restrictive license, we replaced them with synthetic datasets by replicating the original dataset's schema and generating random values.
-Each input dataset in our benchmark is accompanied by a metadata file that documents its title, source URL, license, and modifications applied (\eg~downsampling, synthetic substitution).
+Most datasets in JunoBench are publicly available and licensed for research use.
+In four cases where the original datasets (all numeric) are under restrictive license, we replace them with synthetic equivalents by replicating the schema and missing-value structure while generating random values.
+Finally, each dataset is accompanied by a metadata file documenting its title, source URL, license, and modifications (e.g., downsampling or synthetic substitution).